 To get the most versatile list ready, I’ve taken a large number of accessories from several different categories.
 The final list was prepared after a tough evaluation process, and I’ve tried to keep pricing in mind.

-Here, you’ll find 10 top accessories that you can consider by your Nikon lens.
-The products reviewed here recommended by experts in the photography business who use D7200 for their client and personal projects on a regular basis.
+Here, you’ll find the 8 useful accessories that you can buy for your D7200.
+The products reviewed here are recommended by experts in the photography business who use D7200 for their clients and personal projects on a regular basis.

 When I opened the GEEKOTO 79 inches Carbon Fiber Camera Tripod Monopod package, I found another small black and orange colored box inside.
 This is undoubtedly a precautionary measure so that the tripod is in no way in the way of harm while being delivered.

 It had a compact fold, which made it clear it would be easy to carry around.
 The nice surprise was the soft cloth covering the metal mount, keeping it clean.
 Unfolding, it is a no-brainer, and if you don’t know how to work with a tripod, the instructions are clear enough.

 The legs are made of carbon fiber.
 It’s a light material but makes the tripod a sturdy and stable one.
 There is a total of three lock extensions on each leg.
 The foot is a rubber one that holds on to the ground firmly.
 When it has been extended to its full height, it’s an impressively tall stand.
 The legs can be bent to various angles according to your photography or videography requirements.

 The mount is bright orange.
 It’s light but has enough substance that you can feel yourself gripping onto something solid.
 It allows for silky smooth maneuvering of the camera.
 The tightening mechanism on the ball joint takes care that the camera is secured when I am in the middle of making adjustments.